Public Affairs Committee

 Fortunately, there are still many young people who aspire to work in the pharmaceutical industry.
 However, we cannot be optimistic, considering the declining birthrate in the future.
 That is why we need to communicate the excitement of the pharmaceutical industry and its impact on society to a wide range of people, from elementary school students to university students, in order to increase the number of people who are interested in the industry.

-The Public Relations Committee currently has 69 members.
+The Public Affairs Committee currently has 69 members.
 We will continue to vigorously promote communication that will open up the future of the pharmaceutical industry by creating a culture in which each and every one of us can actively participate in activities with a sense of ownership.

-Public Relations Committee Website]
+Public Affairs Committee Website]

-Public Relations Committee | Information from the Committee | Japan Pharmaceutical Manufacturers Association
+Public Affairs Committee | Information from the Committee | Japan Pharmaceutical Manufacturers Association

 Japan Pharmaceutical Manufacturers Association Official X】